 Essential Elements of Composition For Black And White Nature Photography

-A combination of or all of the following abstract composition elements is recommended for superior black and white photographs.
+Combining or all of the following abstract composition elements are recommended for superior black-and-white photographs.

-A black and white photographer can incorporate the most comprehensive range of tonal contrast within the image composition and should look for photographic opportunities that allow for a wide tonal range when photographing black and white nature scenes.
+A black-and-white photographer can incorporate the most comprehensive range of tonal contrast within the image composition and should look for opportunities for a wide tonal range when photographing black-and-white nature scenes.

-Form, also known as shape, refers to elements in your composition that create an obvious shape or form in your composition.
+Form, also known as shape, refers to elements in your composition that create an unmistakable shape or form in your composition.

-An example of the form in black and white nature photography is the predominant shape of a mountain or another natural body or sometimes man-made structure that dominates your photo frame.
+An example of the form in black-and-white nature photography is the predominant shape of a mountain, another natural body, or sometimes a man-made structure that dominates your photo frame.

 The form usually refers to shapes of objects that are the focus of your composition and that take up a large portion of the photo frame.